 Viking River Christmas Market Cruise

 Our first taste of a Christmas markets came in Budapest.
 The capital city of Hungary was the start of our Viking River cruise.
-We arrived a few days before our cruise began because we wanted to explore the city more in-depth and beat that nasty thing called jet lag.
+We arrived a few days before our cruise began because we wanted to explore Budapest more in-depth and beat that nasty thing called jet lag.
 There are several Christmas markets throughout Budapest.
 The first day of the tour we joined the Christmas market walking tour to make sure we didn’t miss any.
+We did add on 3 days in Budapest at the start of our trip, we didn’t want to miss anything in this magical city.

 The biggest Christmas market in Budapest is located in Vörösmarty Square.
 The square is transformed the annual Budapest Christmas market, with over 100 stalls offering all sorts of Christmas themed goodies.
 The market was open daily starting Sunday, November 29th, on the weekday’s things were shutting down between 8pm-10pm.
 We stayed at the Kempinski hotel, which was the perfect location for exploring the Christmas markets as we could see the Vörösmarty square market from our room!